 Plus, as you read books with classes (for pleasure or for First Chapter Friday prep), you’ll start highlighting unique use of words.
 Mark notes as you read to emphasize pronoun activities.

-Task cards are great alternatives to pronoun worksheets.
+Grammar task cards are great alternatives to pronoun worksheets.
 You can add them to grammar station rotations, but you can vary them even more.
 Task cards work well with partners or small groups.
 If you want students to move around the room and help each other, print out two sets of task cards and ask students to find their match.
 They are automatically partnered, and they will discuss answers.

 I use task cards for personal and compound personal pronouns; demonstrative, relative, and interrogative pronouns; and indefinite pronouns; I try to differentiate, and when I use task cards, I find that manageable.
 Some students can study personal pronouns, others demonstrative, and so on.
+Basically, I love using task card with middle school language arts classes because middle school students need to move!
+When I taught sixth grade, I created task cards for every type of pronoun so that students could move while we studied our pronouns.

 Additionally, I most commonly use pronoun task cards when I am focused on improving pronoun use in student writing.
 I can target troublesome areas without boring half the class.